h0mbre/h0mbre.github.io/_posts/2019-06-03-LTER_SEH_Overwrite_2.md

 ## Conclusion
 Lots of sleep lost on this 'LTER' command but I think it was all worth it.
 As with anything you're new to it takes a lot of time investment to get any better.
 Once again huge thanks to @doylersec for all of his help and to @ihack4falafel for his help as well.

-It was extremely gratifying to pull of my own version of the exploit using the technique I spent all day learning.
+It was extremely gratifying to pull off my own version of the exploit using the technique I spent all day learning.
 Thanks for reading!

 ## Big Thanks